nthohuynh/AdapSwAGPlugin/README.md

 <img src="screenshot/eclipseplugin5.png" alt="Mountain View" align="middle" style="width:304px;height:228px;">
 <h2>3.4.
 Generating partially executable code </h2>

 In order to generate partially the executable code, the text generation is used.
 It uses the generated product model in the privious section as its input.
 The location where generated code is placed is indicated in the directory textbox.

 <img src="screenshot/eclipseplugin6.png" alt="Mountain View" align="middle" style="width:304px;height:228px;">

+In the first version of the generation module, the directory containing the generated code consists of some subdirectory.
+Each contains a Java class that represents the implementation of the corresponding component.

 <h1>4.
 Example</h1>